 Bob and I grew up in Seattle and have childhood memories of picnicking and swimming at Seward Park, and visiting the fish hatchery, which has long since closed down.
 Neither of us had been here much recently and we were reminded what a special place it is, thanks to our city forefathers.

-Seward Park was established by the City of Seattle in 1911, under the comprehensive plan created by the Olmstead Brothers in 1903.
+Seward Park was established by the City of Seattle in 1911, under the comprehensive plan created by the Olmsted Brothers in 1903.
 The firm was notable for many high-profile projects including the roadways in the Great Smoky Mountains, Acadia National Park, and Yosemite Valley.
-John Charles Olmsted, the firm’s senior partner was the stepson of Frederick Law Olmstead, considered to be America’s first landscape architect and who designed many notable urban parks including Central Park in New York and San Francisco’s Golden Gate Park.
+John Charles Olmsted, the firm’s senior partner was the stepson of Frederick Law Olmsted, considered to be America’s first landscape architect and who designed many notable urban parks including Central Park in New York and San Francisco’s Golden Gate Park.

 We’re still enjoying the benefits of the comprehensive plan that not only included Seward Park, but also other gems such as Lake Washington Boulevard, Washington Park and Arboretum, Volunteer Park, Green Lake, Woodland Park and Discovery Park.

 We decided to return a few weeks later to explore more of Seward Park, without the rain.
 Visibility was much better and we were treated to views of Mt.
 Rainier.